Android creator Andy Rubin’s Essential Phone looks stunning and will cost $699

 One interesting twist, the publication reports, is that Essential Home will avoid using the cloud for funneling and storing data where possible.
 That’s a deliberate attempt to handle privacy issues that smart home assistants like Amazon Alexa and Google Home have thrown up.
 Instead, data and services will be managed locally unless absolutely necessary.
 That pitch is enough to color us intrigued to learn more.

 Essential gave The Verge details around Ambient, the OS powering its Home device, but the scope of what is know right now is limited.
+Wired reports that the plan is to create “an open source, infinitely extensible platform… that powers all the smart stuff in your home” and begins with a smartphone

 No doubt there’s plenty more to come, not just from the Essential Home and Essential Home, but from Rubin himself.
 His newest venture, parent to Essential, is Playground and that’s an incubator design to work on multiple hardware projects beyond just smartphones and assistants.
 Having been the driving force behind Android, the world’s most popular operating system with over two billion devices, Rubin is spreading himself wider to a bid to top that achievement.